JustinGoheen/lightning-ib/README.md

 A Lightning AI Application for the Interactive Brokers TWS API

 :warning: **FOR LOCAL USE ONLY.
-DO NOT RUN THIS IN LIGHTNING CLOUD** :warning:
+DO NOT RUN TRADING APPS IN LIGHTNING CLOUD** :warning:

 </div>